Healthy Louisiana Substance Use Disorder 1115 Demonstration Waiver

 Conference code: 1935026

-- Healthy Louisiana Substance Use Disorder 1115 Demonstration Waiver draft renewal application
+- Healthy Louisiana Substance Use Disorder 1115 Demonstration Waiver renewal application – dated April 4, 2022

 1115 Approval and Special Terms and Conditions (STCs)